A Beginners Guide to Streaming on YouTube and Twitch

 How to Setup OBS for Your Stream

-Basically, when putting together your stream graphics you’ll want to think about them by layers.
+At the bottom of the window is a box called ‘Sources’.
+Click on the + (or right-click inside the Sources box) and pick the source you want. and then, basically, when putting together your stream graphics you’ll want to think about them in layers.
 What will go first, what will go next?
 A simple setup might include your game window, your webcam, and an overlay.
-In the future, you might want to add some new subscriber or donation alerts, but that comes later.
+In the future, you might want to add some new subscribers or donation alerts, but that comes later.

 Do I Need Stream Graphics?